1. Protection against Parkinson’s disease

-In addition to sunscreen protecting against melanoma, the most dangerous form of skin cancer — and these are the states with the most skin cancer — coffee may provide some defense as well.
+In addition to sunscreen protecting against melanoma, the most dangerous form of skin cancer, coffee may provide some defense as well.
 According to a study published in 2014 by the American Association for Cancer Research, those who drank four or more cups of coffee a day had a 20% reduced risk of melanoma compared to non-coffee drinkers.
 People should probably still continue to use sunblock as well, though.

 4. Reduces pain after a workout

 Exercise is an important component of a healthy lifestyle, but it is often accompanied by muscle pain the day after a workout.
 However, a study out of the University of Georgia, among others, suggests that caffeine consumed prior to a workout can reduce muscle soreness by nearly half after working out.